f5devcentral/f5-big-iq-pm-team/f5-bigiq-onboarding/README.md

 **UNDER DEVELOPMENT**

-Performs a basic series of on-boarding steps to bootstrap a BIG-IQ system to the point that it can accept configuration.
+Performs series of on-boarding steps to bootstrap a BIG-IQ system to the point that it can accept configuration.

-This tool can be used for *lab*, *proof of concept* or *production* BIG-IQ deployments.
+This can be used for *lab*, *proof of concept* or *production* BIG-IQ deployments.

 It provides examples of 3 type of configurations, small, medium or large which can be adapted depending on customer's network/size/requirements.